J-c0d3r/Unity_4Defenses/README.md

 - [x] Implement 3 guns(Machinegun, Firegun, Shotgun) and to allow player switching between of them
 - [x] Implement each bullet of each gun
 - [x] Improve Player's movimentation(collision, rigidbody, ...)
-- [ ] Add possibility to player switch your character
+- [x] Add possibility to player switch your character
-- [ ] A little upgrade system(move, damage, life, speed shoot, countdown reloading...)
 - [x] Implement damage stats visual when player take any damage

 #### Enemies